Communote/communote-plugins-localization/README.md

 * Italian (see communote-localization-italian)
 * Russian (communote-localization-russian - this translation is only a stub)

-The translations which are not 100% complete are focussed on the main web frontend.
+The translations which are not 100% complete are focused on the main web frontend.
 The administration section is typically not translated.
 Untranslated messages will be shown in English.

 # Compatibility
 The plugin can be used with a Communote standalone installation and the Communote SaaS platform.

 The following table shows which Communote server versions are supported by a specific version of the plugins.
-A server version which is not listed cannot be uses with the plugin.
+A server version which is not listed cannot be used with the plugin.

 | Plugin Version  | Supported Server Version |
 | ------------- | ------------- |